jacobrec/uncommon-lisp/README.md

 ```

 ## Better function names
-Don't understand what `terpri` means, and your tired of having to
+Don't understand what `terpri` means, tired of having to write out
-write out `multiple-value-bind` all over the place?
+`multiple-value-bind` all over the place?
 Me too.

 - `println &rest args`: prints items space seperated, with a newline at end
 - `mlet`: alias for `multiple-value-bind`